CoFH/cofh.github.io/docs/1.16/cofh-core/holding.md

 hold more water.

 ### Thermal Innovation
-All equipment added by [Thermal Innovation](../../thermal-innovation/) can be enchanted to increase their capacity.
+All tools added by [Thermal Innovation](../../thermal-innovation/) can be enchanted to increase their capacity.